Arvindus

 7. Nicholas Bunnin and Jiyuan Yu, The Blackwell Dictionary of Western Philosophy, Blackwell Publishing, Malden / Oxford / Carlton, 2004, p.
 100.

-8. Plato, Republic, G. M. A. Grube (translator) / C. D. C. Reeve (revisor), in: Complete Works, John M. Cooper / D.S.
-Hutchinson (editors), Hackett Publishing Company, Indianapolis / Cambridge, 1997, p.
+8. Plato, G. M. A. Grube (translator) / C. D. C. Reeve (revisor), Republic, in: John M. Cooper / D.S.
+Hutchinson (editors), Complete Works, Hackett Publishing Company, Indianapolis / Cambridge, 1997, p.
 1132 ff., sec.
 514 ff.

-9. Note 4.
+9. Nota 4.

 Bibliography